Immigration arrests have fallen sharply under Biden, ICE data show

 Adam Kirschner, a lawyer for the Biden administration, said in court that each case could be different, so he would have to consider them individually.
 Tipton did not name any of the defendants in court.

-The Department of Justice declined to comment, spokeswoman Gail Montenegro said.
+The Justice Department declined to comment, spokeswoman Gail Montenegro said.

 ICE did not immediately respond to a request for comment.